 1. Focus on Finding a Realtor You Like

 Finding a suitable second home can take quite a bit of time.
-Many people spend months riding around with their relator and visiting homes weekend after weekend before finding a suitable option.
+Many people spend months riding around with their realtor and visiting homes weekend after the weekend before finding a suitable option.
 You’ll enjoy the process more and experience less conflict by selecting a relator whose social style matches yours.

 2. Ask for Referrals